puppetlabs/puppet-docs/source/puppet/3.7/reference/future_lang_virtual.markdown

 By itself, a virtual resource declaration will not add any resources to the catalog.
 Instead, it makes the virtual resource available to the compiler, which may or may not realize it.
 A matching resource collector or a call to the `realize` function will cause the compiler to add the resource to the catalog.

-### Parse-Order Independence
+### Evaluation-Order Independence

-Virtual resources do not depend on parse order.
+Virtual resources do not depend on evaluation order.
 You may realize a virtual resource before the resource has been declared.

 ### Collectors vs. the `realize` Function